Integral representation of Lyapunov exponents: Introduction

+Approach (a) works directly on the state-phase space \(Z=T\times X\).
 This approach avoids the auxiliary path space and directly shows, in the non-ergodic case, that the pointwise exponents depend only on the current noise state and position, not on the full path \(\omega\).
+Below, we describe this construction in detail.